 Camilla is a gorgeous and charismatic tiger who loves attention.
 She can often be seen lying gracefully in the sun and running up to the fence to "chuffle" at visitors.
 She loves people!
 Camilla lives with Roscoe Tiger and the two of them can often be found playing together in the early mornings.
 They stalk and chase each other before batting at one another like a pair of playful cubs.
 Camilla also enjoys tasty enrichment like "bloodsicles" (frozen blood popsicles) in the summer or chasing various decoys around her enclosure.

 Camilla is known by staff and volunteers as a gorgeous tiger who enjoys having fun.
 She loves to chase vultures and likes to play with Roscoe.
 Camilla has a very long face and lots of black dots down the middle of her pink nose.

-With no nationwide, and in some cases statewide, legislation, there is no definitive answer as to how many tigers live in the United States.
-The estimate is somewhere between 5,000-10,000 tigers living in the United States with most of these living in people's backyards or in roadside zoos.
-Without proper legislation, incidents like the one in Zanesville, Ohio, will continue to happen.
+With no nationwide and, in some cases, no statewide legislation, there is no definitive answer as to how many tigers live in the United States.
+The estimate is that somewhere between 5,000 and 10,000 tigers live in the United States with most of these living in people's backyards or in roadside zoos.
+Without proper legislation, incidents like the one in Zanesville, Ohio will continue to occur.